Jack Ma

-Ma Yun (马云; born 10 September 1964), more commonly referred as Jack Ma, is a Chinese businessman and philanthropist.
+Ma Yun (马云 (Mǎ Yún); born 10 September 1964), also known as Jack Ma, is a Chinese businessman and philanthropist.
 He is the founder of the Jack Ma Foundation, and co-founder of Alibaba Group and Yunfeng Capital.
-As of May 2025, Ma's net worth was estimated at 27.2 billion.
+He is one of the richest men in China with a net worth of approx 27.5 billion.

-After taking the gaokao three times, Ma earned a bachelor’s degree in English from Hangzhou Normal University in 1988 and was assigned as an English and international trade lecturer at Hangzhou Dianzi University.
-Interested in internet entrepreneurship since the 1980s, he founded his first business, Hangzhou Hope Translation Agency, in 1994.
-The following year, he created the agency’s website and then resigned from the university to establish Hangzhou Hope Computer Services Co., Ltd., one of China’s earliest internet startups, which operated an online yellow pages service for Chinese companies.
-In 1996, Ma’s company was acquired by China Telecommunications Corporation.
-Following an unsatisfactory collaboration, he left the company the next year and went on to develop websites for China’s Ministry of Foreign Trade and Economic Cooperation.
-In 1999, he co-founded Alibaba Group, initially as a business-to-business (B2B) e-commerce marketplace and later expanded into a multinational technology conglomerate.
+After taking the gaokao three times, Ma earned a bachelor's degree in English from Hangzhou Normal University in 1988 and was assigned as a lecturer at Hangzhou Dianzi University.
+A pioneer of Internet business in China, he founded a translation agency in 1994 and launched its website the following year, before leaving his university position to run an online yellow pages service, which was acquired by China Telecommunications Corporation in 1996.
+Following an uneasy collaboration with the state-owned enterprise, Ma left the company in 1997 and went on to develop websites for China's Ministry of Foreign Trade and Economic Cooperation.
+In 1999, he co-founded Alibaba Group, initially as a business-to-business (B2B) e-commerce marketplace and later expanded into a multinational conglomerate.

-Ma has been regarded as a leading figure and global ambassador of Chinese business.
-His influence declined after Chinese regulators halted the anticipated initial public offering (IPO) of his digital payments company, Ant Group, in 2020, following his criticism of China’s financial regulators for prioritizing risk control over innovation.
+Ma has been the face of Chinese entrepreneurship.
+His influence declined after Chinese authorities halted the anticipated initial public offering (IPO) of his financial technology company, Ant Group, in 2020, following his public criticism of regulators for prioritizing risk aversion over innovation.